 So have you considered if you’re doing everything you can to make that happen?

-One new study in the Journal of American Pediatrics found that a lot of parents aren’t.
+One new study in the Journal of American Pediatrics found that a lot of parents aren’t following the safety guidelines.
 In fact, they found a “significant gap in safe sleep practices among U.S. families.”

 And here’s the real surprise:

 The most straightforward things you can do to ensure your baby sleeps well AND safely are simple.

 The AAP synopsis alone identifies these practices.

 Exactly how to place infants to sleep in their cribs (Hint, it’s not what your parents did)

 What type of surface your baby should sleep on

 The #1 thing you should avoid putting in the baby’s crib

 Where you should put your baby’s crib (despite your Pinterest inclinations)